robin-rpr/harvester/README.md

  4. [Data Filter]: Support user defined JS code for data preprocess and much more
  5. [Distinct]: Remove dulplicate data before the end of every task.
  6. [Custom Columns]: Define the columns you want to display, please use this feature together with [Data Filter]
+ 7. [Easy Scrape]: Create & scrape sitemap in a more easily way

 ### Features(Forked from original work)